tukrong/tukrong_climb_api/README.md

 # Application Title: A Description
 Climb API.
-Store climb name, climb grade, numbers of try, did send, and belong to user.
+Store climb name, climb grade, numbers of tries, did send, and belong to user.
 Users are store.

 ## Important Links